QCPOLstakepool/cardano-tip-bot/README.md

 <details>
   <summary>I made a deposit, but my account was never credited.</summary>

   1. Make sure the bot still scans your deposit address.
-To reduce load on the servers, addresses without activity are not scanned after 24 hours.
-You can DM [@CardanoTipBot](https://twitter.com/CardanoTipBot) to enable the scanning of your address again.
+To reduce load on the servers, addresses without activity are not scanned after 3 hours.
+You can DM `!deposit` to [@CardanoTipBot](https://twitter.com/CardanoTipBot) to enable the scanning of your address again.
   2. Make sure you deposited enough $ada to pay the fees to transfer to the master wallet.
 Each UTxO needs at least 1.0 $ada attached so if you deposited exactly 1.0 $ada the bot can't transfer to the master wallet.
 You can check your deposit address balance on [cardanoscan.io](https://cardanoscan.io).
 You can also send more $ada to cover the fees.
 A safe amount to deposit is 1.5 $ada.
   3. Contact [@QCPOLstakepool](https://twitter.com/QCPOLstakepool) for assistance.
 </details>